suxuekun/libpyiotcloud/README.md

 # Security

 Security has been the most challenging and controversial issues of IoT devices and smart devices.
+As such this IoT platform was designed so that security is built-in from the design - Security by Design principle.

 ### Device Connectivity